musicman84/Chessbasic/README.md

 *draws

 Instructions to play:
-*On startup, enter number of players (has to be 2) *Select view of board (from white's view or black's) {Dev note- could added dynamic view option - view from player whose turn it is}
+*On startup, enter number of players
+*Select view of board (from white's view or black's) {Dev note- could added dynamic view option - view from player whose turn it is}
-#Board will then be displayerd. 'ee' is an empty space, 'W' or 'B' first letter specifies that the piece is white or black respectively
+#Board will then be displayerd. '..' is an empty space, 'W' or 'B' first letter specifies that the piece is white or black respectively
 #second letter specifes the piece as:
     p = pawn
     r = rook